vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Envelope

-Get the content of an already submited envelope.
+Get the content of an existing [Vote Envelope](/architecture/components/processes?id=vote-envelope).
+The envelope is identified by the nullifier.

 ```json
 {